Open wire heating elements (ceramic, mica)

 Use: Furnaces for high temperatures, calcining, annealing furnaces, industrial steamers, infra heating, indirect heating of liquids, e.g. in galvanic baths, ventilation, heat curtains etc. For applications with high working temperatures (more than 800 ° C), it is often the only solution possible.

 Maximum permanent working temperature on the surface of the wire.

 - 1,425 °C – standard resistance heating wires.

 - 1,850°C – special elements from MoSi2 are used instead of heating wire.
 Applications with restricted shapes and dimensions.

 For more information or help to resolve specific heating issues, please contact us.

-Disadvantages: Lower mechanical resistance to the soiling of load-bearing elements.
+Disadvantages: Lower mechanical resistance and susceptibility to contamination.

 Advantages: enables high working temperature, rapidly reaches the target temperature.